 While the addition of natural galactogogues in your diet can help support breastfeeding, keep in mind that these cannot fix an underlying issue that may be causing fluctuations in breast milk, like poor latching or overall lack in maternal nutrition.

 If you are concerned about a sudden dip in your milk supply, be sure to connect with a Lactation Consultant to help address any underlying causes.
-Aiming for a balanced diet, staying hydrated, and nursing frequently and often can help you maintain your milk supply (along with your favorite lactation cookies!).
+There are many ways to increase breast milk naturally and maintain your milk supply (along with your favorite lactation cookies!).